statamic/cms/CONTRIBUTING.md

-# How to Contribte to Statamic
+# How to Contribute to Statamic

 :sparkles: Before we get started, thank you for taking the time to contribute! :sparkles: